oldham123/cfa_level_iii/_readings/Reading 35 Execution of Portfolio Decisions.md

   - If not fulfilled, the trade expires
   - This method has *execution uncertainty*

+- The *size* of the bid or ask is referring to the number of shares being offered or sought by the market

 - **Effective spread** compares the actual achieved price against the **midquote**, and then doubles the difference
-  - The midquote is the price at the center of the **inside bid-ask spread**
+  - The midquote is the price at the center of the **inside bid-ask spread**, or the **quoted spread**
   - The inside bid-ask spread is the spread implied by the best bid (**inside bid**) and the best ask (**inside ask**) on the market
+  - If the effective spread is tighter than the quoted spread, this is a sign of *price improvement*

 - Security markets offer three main advantages to investors:
   - **Liquidity**